-So far, here is what we have covered in this series:
+So far, we have covered the following in this series:

-(In Part two we show you where to set up a WordPress website or blog on your domain)
+(In Part two we show you where to set up WordPress on your domain)

 In Part Three, we discussed the configuration phase.

-In this step, we configure all the settings (hosting, WordPress and external) that can affect your website’s ability to generate traffic automatically …
+Here, we configure all the settings (hosting, internal and external) that affect your site’s traffic-getting ability …

-Why Automate Your Traffic-Getting Process?
+Why Automate Your Traffic Generation Process?

 Many business owners spend most of their working hours keeping their businesses up and running.
-On top of this, there’s also sales and marketing.
+On top of this, there’s sales and marketing.
 After all, businesses need to stay competitive and grow in order to survive.

-A study of small businesses conducted by email and social media marketing company Vertical Response found that:
+Marketing research done in 2012 by email and social media marketing company Vertical Response found that:

-- More than half of all small businesses surveyed spent 1-3 hours or more creating a blog post.
+- More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.

-- Finding and posting content for social media was the activity that consumed the most time online for all businesses surveyed.
+- Finding and posting content for social media consumed the most time online.

-Another thing to consider is that, in addition to spending time promoting and marketing your business on a number of social websites, all of your efforts are going into virtual real estate that you have no control over.
-You don’t own Twitter, Facebook, or YouTube.
-These companies can make decisions that can significantly impact your business without prior notification.
-Why invest so much effort and time building a business on someone else’s asset?
-With a self-hosted WordPress website, you can have complete control of your own real estate and post your content automatically to other websites.
+One other important thing to consider is that, in addition to spending time social media sites, all of your efforts are going into virtual real estate that you don’t control.
+You don’t own Facebook, Twitter, or Pinterest.
+These sites can and will make decisions that can dramatically affect your business without requiring your input.
+Why invest so much effort and time building a business on rented real estate?
+With WordPress, you can control your own virtual real estate and post your content automatically to other sites.

 - Do you create new content for every channel you plan to market and promote your business on?

-The Benefits Of Automating Your Traffic Generation Process With WordPress
+The Benefits Of Automating Your Traffic-Getting Process With WordPress

-With this method, you will be able to:
+With this strategy, you will be able to:

 - Save time creating web content and social media,

-- Save money on content creation and unnecessary online marketing costs,
+- Save money on content creation and unnecessary web marketing costs,

-- Invest most of your time and efforts building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-(Posting content to marketing channels one by one is extremely time-consuming!)
+(Posting content to different services one by one can be very time-consuming!)

-Why not opt for this time-saving strategy instead …
+Why not choose this approach instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)